 The most serious ownership problems arise when there is no written agreement between the company and the individual developing the IP.
 Depending on the nature of the IP (for example, whether copyright or patent protection applies) and whether the developer is an employee of the company or an independent contractor, the developer may own the IP.
 If this is the case, the company has, at most, a non-exclusive license.

-Dana Shultz recently retired from the practice of law.
+Dana Shultz retired from the practice of law in 2020.
 As a lawyer, Dana dispensed as much business advice as legal advice.
-Accordingly, although he no longer is practicing law, Dana occasionally provides consulting services to owners and managers of small businesses.
+Accordingly, although he no longer is practicing law, Dana occasionally provides consulting services to owners and managers of small businesses and mentoring services to business lawyers.

 If you need legal representation, Dana provides referrals to experienced business lawyers.